mredivo/scores/README.md

 (the International Music Score Library Project / Petrucci Music Library).

 All of these projects are here because I believe them to be clear, well-organized working examples of Lilypond engraving files.
 They may even be good music.

-This collection should continue to grow as I do more music engraving.
+**This repository is what I myself had hoped to find, when I first began exploring Lilypond.**

+In addition to music that I set for IMSLP, I will continue to add smaller works that demonstrate Lilypond techniques new to me.
+I hope you find them useful.

 ## Notes